 Brushing also removes plaque, a sticky substance that builds up on your teeth and causes odor.
 Plaque buildup can cause cavities and periodontal disease.
-Bad breath also can be a problem if you wear dentures and do not clean them every night.
+Bad breath also can be a problem if you wear dentures and don’t clean them every night.

 Strong Foods and Beverages

-When you eat onions, garlic, or other foods with strong odors, oils from the foods are absorbed into your stomach during digestion.
-These oils pass into your bloodstream, travel to your lungs, and are noticeable in your breath for up to 72 hours.
-Drinking beverages with strong odors, such as coffee, can contribute to bad breath.
+When you eat onions, garlic, or other foods with strong odors, your stomach absorbs oils from the foods during digestion.
+These oils pass into your bloodstream and travel to your lungs.
+This produces an odor that others can notice in your breath for up to 72 hours.
+Drinking beverages with strong odors, such as coffee, can also contribute to bad breath.

-Smoking cigarettes or cigars causes a bad odor and dries out your mouth, which can make odor even worse.
+Smoking cigarettes or cigars causes a bad odor and dries out your mouth, which can make your breath odor even worse.

-Dry mouth can occur if you do not make enough saliva.
+Dry mouth can also occur if you don’t create enough saliva.
 Saliva helps keep your mouth clean and reduces odor.
 Dry mouth can be a problem if you have a salivary gland condition, sleep with your mouth open, or take certain medications, including those that treat high blood pressure and urinary conditions.

-Periodontal disease happens when plaque is not removed promptly from teeth.
+Periodontal disease happens when you don’t remove plaque promptly from teeth.
 Over time, plaque hardens into tartar.
-Tartar cannot be removed by brushing and can irritate your gums.
+You can’t remove tartar by brushing, and it can irritate your gums.
 Tartar may cause pockets, or small openings, to form in the area between the teeth and gums.
 Food, bacteria, and dental plaque can collect in the pockets, causing a strong odor.